-- a) First offense-three (3) days out-of-school suspension. - b) Second offense-five (5) days out-of-school suspension. - c) Third offense-ten (10) days out-of-school suspension. - Depending on the severity of the offense, the level of discipline may be elevated at any offense level. - 21.
-Locker Damage-Any act that results in damage to the lockers will result in out of school suspension.
+- a) First offense-three (3) days out-of-school suspension. - b) Second offense-five (5) days out-of-school suspension. - c) Third offense-ten (10) days out-of-school suspension. - Depending on the severity of the offense, the level of discipline may be elevated at any offense level. - 20.
+Locker Damage-Any act that results in damage to the lockers will result in out-of-school suspension.
 This includes kicking the locker or purposely damaging it so it can easily and quickly be opened without using the secure combination.
 Restitution for repairing or replacing the broken locker may be sought in addition to the suspension. - a) First Offense-three (3) days out of school suspension. - b) Second Offense-five (5) days out of school suspension. - c) Third offense-ten (10) days out of school suspension.

-22. Mutual Sexual Misconduct
+21. Mutual Sexual Misconduct

-Situations involving students who engage in sexual acts that go beyond "displays of affection" will be subject to the major disciplinary actions including suspension from school.
+Situations involving students who engage in sexual acts that go beyond "displays of affection" will be subject to major disciplinary actions including suspension from school.
 Administrators will use their discretion in contacting the school police and issuing of citations.

-- 23. Nurse Dismissal (from school)--the only accepted way a student will be dismissed from school for an illness is through the school nurse.
+- 22. Nurse Dismissal (from school)--the only accepted way a student will be dismissed from school for an illness is through the school nurse.
 Students are not allowed to call/text their parents/guardians asking them to come to the school to pick them up because they are sick.
-Students need to be evaluated by the school nurse and the school nurse will contact a parent/guardian to arrange pick-up/dismissal. - a) First offense-one (1) day in-school suspension. - b) Second offense-three (3) days out-of-school suspension.

-c) Third offense-five (5) days out-of-school suspension.
+Students need to be evaluated by the school nurse and the school nurse will contact a parent/guardian to arrange pick-up/dismissal. - a) First offense-one (1) day in-school suspension. - b) Second offense-three (3) days out-of-school suspension. - c) Third offense-five (5) days out-of-school suspension. - 23.
+Possession and Use of any item that is illegal, unlawful or considered to be dangerous results in the notification of a parent/guardian and depending on the seriousness of the offense, notification of the police. - 24.
+Profanity the use of profanity will be subject to major disciplinary actions including suspension from school.
+Administrators will use their discretion in contacting the school police and issuing of citations.

-- 24. Possession and Use of any item that is illegal, unlawful or considered to be dangerous results in the notification of a parent/guardian and depending on the seriousness of the offense, notification of the police. - 25.
-Profanity the use of profanity will be subject to the major disciplinary actions including suspension from school.
-Administrators will use their discretion in contacting the school police and issuing of citations. - 26.
-Profanity to Staff - Students are prohibited from the use of profane and abusive language whether written or spoken to all staff members.
-Profane language which is intended or reasonably viewed by administration as being disruptive, directed, or indirectly written or spoken to staff members will be subject to disciplinary actions. - a) First offense three (3) days out-of-school suspension - b) Second offense five (5) days out-of-school suspension - c) Third offense ten (10) days out-of-school suspension potentially widespread injury or damage, including selling, dealing or transporting hazardous materials.
+- 25. Profanity to Staff - Students are prohibited from the use of profane and abusive language whether written or spoken to all staff members.
+Profane language which is intended or reasonably viewed by administration as being disruptive, directed, or indirectly written or spoken to staff members will be subject to disciplinary actions. - a) First offense three (3) days out-of-school suspension - b) Second offense five (5) days out-of-school suspension - c) Third offense ten (10) days out-of-school suspension

+26. Risking or Causing a Catastrophe

+A person who causes a catastrophe by explosion, fire, flood, avalanche, collapse of building, release of poison gas, radioactive material or other harmful or destructive force or substance, or by any other means of causing potentially widespread injury or damage, including selling, dealing or transporting hazardous materials.
 Any student who is involved in an activity that poses a serious threat to the student body, school district personnel, or guests shall be subject to ten (10) days suspension from school, referral to the Superintendent for expulsion proceedings and/or referral to the police for legal action.

-27. Risking or Causing a Catastrophe

-A person who causes a catastrophe by explosion, fire, flood, avalanche, collapse of building, release of poison gas, radioactive material or other harmful or destructive force or substance, or by any other means of causing potentially widespread injury or demage, including colling, dealing, or transporting bazardous materials.
-Any student to